kunalmishra25/SCM-Project/README.md

 Online Shopping Website
-A modern, responsive e-commerce platform built with HTML, CSS, and vanilla JavaScript.
+A modern, responsive e-commerce platform built with HTML, CSS, and JavaScript.
 This project aims to provide users with a seamless online shopping experience without relying on frameworks or libraries.

 Features:
 User authentication with local storage,